carlmccabe/cometcode/README.md

 - Ensure the repository is accessible by your Educators
 - Description of the app, including,
     - Purpose
+        Test your skills as a ruby developer, by fielding questions and committing syntax and code concepts to memory
     - Functionality
+        Multiple choice question that are "collected" into a scale according to how well you know/understand them
     - Instructions for use
+        Enter name => pick a level => round of questions => multiple choice question => display results = Play again?/Exit
     - Screenshots
+        todo
     - Future enhancements
+        saving progress
+        more/harder Questions
     - Accessibility concerns
     - Potential legal, moral, ethical, cultural and safety issues
     - Possible social, political, cultural, racial, gender andinternational issues